 - This insurance helps protect a lender if a borrower forecloses on their property.

 - Borrowers pay for the mortgage insurance, allowing lenders to grant loans they might not have otherwise.

 - Mortgage insurance may be required on some loans when a down payment is less than 20 percent.

 Mortgage interest, insurance paid, and property taxes are normally tax-deductible for your principal residence.
-As confirmed by TurboTax for the most recent tax year, buying a house is a big investment, but the tax deductions on the purchase may be large enough to lower your tax bill “substantially.”
-Interest/insurance payments on a residential mortgage (as well as mortgage interest/insurance on a second home) may be fully deductible, in most cases.
+As confirmed by TurboTax, buying a house is an investment, but the tax deductions may be large enough to lower your tax bill “substantially.”
+Interest/insurance payments on a residential mortgage (as well as mortgage interest/insurance on a second home) may be fully deductible.

 - Also called discount points, mortgage points work as a one-time fee you can opt to pay if you’d like to get a lower interest rate.